 Estate claims are paid first.
 Claims against the estate concern debts that arise during the period of the bankruptcy (also called estate debts).
 For example:

 - salary of the curator

 - rent starting from the day of the bankruptcy

 After the estate debts have been paid, creditors with a preferential or priority claim will have their turn.
 Preferred creditors are, for example:

-- tax authorities (payroll tax and turnover tax)
+- The Dutch Tax Administration (payroll tax and turnover tax)

 3rd rank: non-preferential claims